On Adaptive Frequency Sampling for Data-driven Model Order Reduction Applied to Antenna Responses: Numerical Examples

-Figure \ref{fig:BoRArray_bench} displays the \gls{RMSE} of the predetermined and adaptive sampling methods for the BoR array case.
-Up until \num{36} interpolation points, the Theta I and II algorithm perform similarly, or better than the minimum of the predetermined distributions.
-After \num{37} interpolation points used, the Theta II algorithm yields a slightly higher \gls{RMSE} than the minimum of the predetermined distributions.
-The Theta I algorithm, however, yields a lower \gls{RMSE} than the minimum of the predetermined distributions.
+Figure~\ref{fig:BoRArray_bench} displays the \gls{RMSE} of the predetermined and adaptive sampling methods for the BoR array case.
+Up until \num{30} frequency points, the Theta I, Theta II and Pradovera algorithms perform similarly, or better than the equidistant distribution for the Loewner framework.
+After \num{30} frequency points used, the Theta I and the Theta II algorithms distinctly outperform the equidistant distribution and the Pradovera algorithm.
+Of the two, the Theta I algorithm yields the lowest \gls{RMSE} from \num{30} to \num{70} frequency points used.

-In Fig. \ref{fig:BoRArrayTestPlot}, we display the interpolants constructed using the Loewner framework with \num{37} interpolation points sampled according to the Theta I and Pradovera algorithm.
-The lower plot of Fig. \ref{fig:BoRArrayTestPlot} displays the corresponding relative error of the interpolants.
-We observe that the relative error corresponding to the Theta I algorithm is smooth just below $10^{-2}$.
-The relative error corresponding to the Pradovera algorithm is more dynamic in comparison, with regions where the relative error is greater than $10^{-2}$.
+In Fig.~\ref{fig:BoRArrayTestPlot}, we display the surrogate models constructed using the Loewner framework with \num{30} frequency points sampled according to the Theta I and Pradovera algorithm.
+Only a selection of scattering parameters have been plotted in order to increase visibility.
+Among the selected scattering parameters are the most difficult to approximate.
+The lower plot of Fig.~\ref{fig:BoRArrayTestPlot} displays the corresponding relative error of the surrogate models as well as the approximated error.
+The surrogate models corresponding to the two methods show good agreement with the true data.
+Below \num{-40} dB at \num{12.8} and \num{16} GHz, however, visible errors are observed from the model corresponding to the Pradovera algorithm, whereas the model corresponding to the Theta I algorithm shows no visible errors.
+Comparing the relative errors of the surrogate models corresponding to the two methods, the Theta I algorithm yields a relative error that is in contrast more smooth.
+Additionally, the relative error of the Theta I generated model is accurately approximated using \eqref{eq:errorApprox} with $N = 300$.